survivejs/webpack-book/manuscript/03_introduction.md

 The current version of the book is **1.9.4**.

-The book is an on-going effort, and I welcome feedback through various channels discussed below.
-I expand the guide based on demand to make it serve you as well as possible.
+The guide is expanded based on demand to make it serve you as well as possible.
 You can even contribute fixes of your own to the book as the source is available.

 A part of the profit goes towards funding the development of the tool itself.
 Most of it goes to the core developers, including myself.
 You can also [support webpack directly through Open Collective](https://opencollective.com/webpack).